technofocus-pte/AzAifndry-Agntsdepth/Labguides/Usecase 09/Usecase08.md

 12. If prompted to select the path, then select the **Python version 3.13.1 or later version** path as shown in the image.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image41.png)
+13. Select the cell.
+Then, execute the cell by clicking on the start icon.
     ![A screenshot of a computer program AI-generated content may be incorrect.](./media/image42.png)
+14. To check the OpenAI, system versions, select 5th ,6th and 7th cells.
+Then, execute the cell by clicking on the start icon.
       ![A screenshot of a computer program AI-generated content may be incorrect.](./media/image43.png)
+15. Select the cell, update your **endpoint** and **API key**, and then execute the cell by clicking the Start icon.
     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image44.png)

     ![A screen shot of a computer program AI-generated content may be incorrect.](./media/image45.png)
+16. Select Run All Examples to execute all the sample cells.
     ![A screenshot of a computer program AI-generated content may be incorrect.](./media/image46.png)

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image47.png)